 2 – Hire a freelancer

 Do you need some consulting work done on your smart contract?
 Maybe you need a web developer or are looking to add to your marketing team.
 Check out this UseTheBitcoin article to learn about multiple freelancer platforms where you can find freelancers who work for bitcoin.

 3 – Find a job

-4 – Buy a domain
+4 – Buy and sell domains

 - Buy a standard DNS domain using NameCheap.

 - Buy a .zil or .crypto Unstoppable Domain that provides a censorship-resistant domain on the Zilliqa blockchain.

 5 – Trade it to stake another coin